Nail Salon ‘Fat Shaming’: Memphis Nail Salon’s Sign Causes Outrage On Facebook

 According to a separate report from Metro, the salon normally charges $20 for pedicures.
 Nguyen, for his part, told WREG’s Arthur that the only extra charge Rose Nails levies is an additional $5 for male customers, as they don’t come to the salon as often as female customers do.

 Despite his fervent denial that Rose Nails charges exorbitant amounts to overweight customers, as seen on the supposed sign, Nguyen acknowledged that he chooses not to offer services to “severely overweight” customers.
-He explained that that’s because the excess weight makes it hard for nail technicians to provide pedicures, and that he’s had chairs broken twice in the past, costing him about $2,000 to $2,500, as he claims.
+He explained that that’s because the excess weight makes it hard for nail technicians to provide pedicures and that he’s had chairs broken twice in the past, costing him about $2,000 to $2,500, as he claims.
 Nguyen added that as he’s been in business for nine years, he is now trying to appease any customers who may have been offended by the sign Ferguson shared last Sunday.

 The alleged nail salon fat shaming case in Memphis isn’t without precedent.
 In a recent example, the Huffington Post wrote in 2016 about a “naked restaurant,” supposedly the first of its kind in Japan, that allows customers to dine in the nude, but with a few catches, including a ban on diners who are at least 33 pounds (15 kg) overweight for their height.